espocrm/documentation/docs/development/custom-buttons.md

     _.extend(TestHandler.prototype, {

         initTest: function () {
-            // fired when the list view is loaded
+            // called when the list view is loaded

             // here you can remove the action on a specific condition
             // this.view.removeMassAction('test');